What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Make sure your customers are aware of your knowledge base and know how to access it.
 Add links to your knowledge base in support emails, on your website, and in your product interfaces.

-Having a strong knowledge base can be invaluable for any business or organization.
+Having a strong knowledge base can be invaluable for any business.
 We discuss several use cases for knowledge bases that can help you get the most out of this powerful resource.

 Knowledge Base Use Cases